tstieff/d-raingame/README.md

-# deegame
+# DRainGame
-Simple game made using D and DGame
+Simple game implementation of the deegame engine framework

 Dependencies
 ============